-Upon consummation of the Merger, each outstanding Colony employee restricted stock award granted under the 2014 Equity Incentive Plan (the "Colony Equity Incentive Plan") that did not vest and was not forfeited was assumed by the Company and was converted into an equivalent Colony NorthStar restricted stock award, after giving effect to the Colony exchange ratio.
+Upon consummation of the Merger, each outstanding Colony employee restricted stock award granted under the 2014 Equity Incentive Plan (the "Colony Equity Incentive Plan") that did not vest and was not forfeited was assumed by the Company and was converted into an equivalent restricted stock award of the Company, after giving effect to the Colony exchange ratio.
 As of January 2, 2017, all shares reserved under the Colony Equity Incentive Plan had been issued.
 While the Colony Equity Incentive Plan continues to exist following the Merger, no new awards will be granted under this plan.

-Outstanding equity awards granted under Colony's 2009 Non-Executive Director Stock Plan (the "Colony Director Stock Plan") fully vested upon consummation of the Merger and was settled through the issuance of 44,464 shares of Colony NorthStar class A common stock.
-The Colony Director Stock Plan was assumed by Colony NorthStar upon closing of the Merger.
+Outstanding equity awards granted under Colony's 2009 Non-Executive Director Stock Plan (the "Colony Director Stock Plan") fully vested upon consummation of the Merger and were settled through the issuance of 44,464 shares of the Company's class A common stock.
+The Colony Director Stock Plan was assumed by the Company upon closing of the Merger.

 Substantially all of the outstanding NSAM and NRF equity awards prior to the Merger, except for certain awards as described below, vested upon consummation of the Merger.
-The vested equity awards were settled in NSAM and NRF shares respectively and converted into Colony NorthStar class A common stock based on their respective exchange ratios.
+The vested equity awards were settled in NSAM and NRF shares respectively and converted into the Company's class A common stock based on their respective exchange ratios.
 All of the vested NSAM and NRF equity awards relate to pre-combination services and form part of the merger consideration.